 What are the restaurant menu pricing strategies that encourage customers to spend more?
 Most restaurateurs get into this dilemma while planning a menu and determining different restaurant menu pricing strategies that will entice more customers.
 But this is no easy task, and most restaurateurs often end up making a few menu pricing mistakes which can have a detrimental effect on business.
 Here we have compiled for you a list of some lesser known restaurant menu pricing strategies.
 Employ these and see your profits soar!

 Earlier, we had discussed how to plan and design a restaurant menu; now, we will take it to the next step and discuss some menu pricing strategies.
 Here we have rounded up the ‘Top 9 Formulas And Strategies’ to determine restaurant menu prices.

 1. Price Your Menu According To The Type Of Restaurant

 One of the most important, restaurant menu pricing strategies, before you decide the price of any dish on our restaurant menu, you must keep your restaurant format in mind.
-The amount you charge will include the cost of raw materials, cost of labour, costs of restaurant décor, regular maintenance costs and other such expenses.
-Ideally, the menu price must be the sum of your food cost, overhead cost, labour cost and projected profit for that item.
+The amount you charge will include the cost of raw materials, cost of labor, costs of restaurant décor, regular maintenance costs and other such expenses.
+Ideally, the menu price must be the sum of your food cost, overhead cost, labor cost and projected profit for that item.

 For this, you need to calculate your Gross Margin Value (GMV) which is the difference between the menu price and the food cost of a dish.
 The formula to calculate GMV is:

 GMV= (Total Revenue- Cost of goods sold)/Revenue

 Ideally, GMV should be around 60-65%.
 The GMV varies according to the type of restaurant that you’re running.
 A fine-dine restaurant has higher overhead costs as compared to a casual dining restaurant.
 A Quick Service Restaurant (QSR) doesn’t provide much customer service or infrastructure; hence, the GMV is set relatively lower than fine dining restaurants.
 The GMV of varied types of restaurants are as follows: